Table of Contents

 When Solomon ignored the source of divine wisdom and power, natural inclinations overpowered his sound mind.
 Faith in God and dependence on His leading gave way to increasing self-trust and the seeking of one’s own way.
-As his body took over his mind, his moral capabilities were dulled, his conscience seared, and his judgment corrupted. worldliness blinded his heart, stained his moral principles, tarnished his life, and finally led to his full apostasy.
+As his body took over his mind, his moral capabilities were dulled, his conscience seared, and his judgment corrupted.
+Worldliness blinded his heart, stained his moral principles, tarnished his life, and finally led to his full apostasy.

-The vanity of the world
+The Vanity of the World

-Finally, at the end of his life, Solomon’s conscience awoke and he started to see sin in its true light, to see himself as God saw him, “an old and foolish king” who would “no more be admonished” (ch.
-4:13).
+Finally, at the end of his life, Solomon’s conscience awoke and he started to see sin in its true light, to see himself as God saw him, “an old and foolish king” who would “no more be admonished” (Ecclesiastes 4:13).
 And he repented from his sins and turned from earth’s broken cisterns to drink once more at the fountain of life.
-But restoration to God did not miraculously restore Solomon’s lost physical and mental strength of his early years.
+But restoration to God did not miraculously restore his lost physical and mental strength of his early years.
 His repentance did not stop the consequences of the evil he had sown.
-For his body and mind were weakened by indulgence (vs. 2–5).
+For his body and mind were weakened by indulgence (verses 2–5).

-Nevertheless, he did recover some measure of the wisdom he had so thoughtlessly rejected in his pursuit of foolishness.
+Nevertheless, the king did recover some measure of the wisdom he had so thoughtlessly rejected in his pursuit of foolishness.
 Gradually, he came to understand the evil of his past and tried to warn others from his own sad experiences.
 And he attempted to counteract the malignant influence of his foolishness.

 In His service,